 Adjusting for Cost of Goods

-Because of that, prices are obviously going to be higher for certain products.
+Restaurants must consider higher commodity prices.
+Supply Chains are working overtime to try and accommodate the need for specific products.
+We continue to see significant delays country-wide with production.
+Because of that, prices are going to be higher for particular products.
 If operators aren’t factoring that in and making sure they’re considering those increased prices within their budget, they’re not setting themselves up for success.

 3. Managing Restaurant Labor

-Obviously, with the need to increase staffing, restaurants are looking for targeted tactics to attract the right candidates and get them through the door; a few that we’ve seen successfully done are the following:
+While operators may run a slightly higher labor percentage in the near term, this strategy helps build their business in the long run.
+With the need to increase staffing, restaurants are looking for targeted tactics to attract the right candidates; a few that we’ve seen successfully done are the following:

 - Increased pay